Brian-Pho/Textbook-Notes/_posts/textbooks/2019-08-01-how_to_build_a_brain_a_neural_architecture_for_biological_cognition.md

 - However, both hierarchies are independent as suggested by the different brain areas for both systems.
 - E.g. The motor cortex verses the visual cortex.

-## Chapter 4: Biological Cognition–Syntax
+## Chapter 4: Biological Cognition-Syntax

 - How can representations (such as semantic pointers) be bound to roles within a structure?
 - E.g. Conceptual relations, binding, and recursion.